chris-allones/chris-allones/README.md

 ## What I am up to?

-- 💾⌨️ Learning RStats and applying what I have learned in agricultral economics research!
+- 💾⌨️ Learning RStats and data vizualisation!
 - 🖥️ Also, trying to learn some HTML and CSS.
 Hopefully JavaScript as well! 😊

 ## Experiences